Buying a domain name might not be a top priority when you are starting out.

 Should you include a hyphen in your Domain Names?

-But not to worry you think, if I just add a hyphen in there ‘-’ then all of the extensions I want are available.
+But not to worry you think, if I can buy domains that are similar and just add a hyphen in there ‘-’ then all of the extensions I want are available.
 For example, let’s say that you want to register eddiesbarbershop and the .co.uk is available but someone has reserved the .com.
-You might consider going for eddies-barbershop or maybe eddiesbarber-shop or even eddies-barber-shop.
+You might want to buy domains like eddies-barbershop.com or maybe eddiesbarber-shop.com or even eddies-barber-shop.com.

 The problem here is that people (i.e. your clients or prospective clients) might forget where the hyphen goes.
 If they misspell the domain they might not find your website.

-For that reason, unless you can absolutely avoid it, we strongly urge you to avoid the use of hyphens in your domains.
+For that reason, unless you can absolutely avoid it, we strongly urge you to avoid the use of hyphens when you buy a domain name.

 Copyright and Trademarks